ViktorLilja/MPh-CDA-Linux/ReadMe.md

-﻿# MPh-CDA-Linux
+﻿# MPh-Custom
-This is a fork of MPh version 1.2.3 adapted to work on the Linux computers administrated by Chalmers University of Technology (CDA-Linux).
-The file discovery.py has been modified with a hard-coded path the the CDA Linux custom installation location of Comsol 6.2.
+This is a fork of MPh version 1.2.3 adapted to work on the Linux computers administrated by Chalmers University of Technology (CDA-Linux) and NAISS compute clusters.
+The main change compared to the original MPh is that the file discovery.py has been modified with a hard-coded paths to custom installation locations.

-Confirmed working 2023-01-17.
+Additionally, a file custom_config.json has been added in the mph folder.
+This contains commands that are passed when starting a COMSOL server.
+The default commands forces COMSOL to all (or att least many of) the files it creates to the current directory.
+This is to make it obvious when COMSOL creates junk files, which quickly becomes a problem when you run thousands on simulations automatically.

-Written originally by Albin Jonasson Svärdsby, tweaked by Viktor Lilja.
+Confirmed working on CDA Linux 2024-09-02.

 ## Example usage with pip
 Clone this repository to for example *